-ID RISK DESCRIPTION EFFECT(S) 276 BBII may be unable to get permits required by jurisdictions for construction in a timely manner.
+ID RISK DESCRIPTION EFFECT(S) completed to meet BBII's construction , , schedule.
+263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+Delay in testing of EMUs.
+Delay in Revenue Service Date.
+Additional costs for Stadler and BBII due to overall schedule delays.
+276 BBII may be unable to get permits required by jurisdictions for construction in a timely manner.
 Additional cost and time resulting from delays to construction 294 UP does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles Delay to construction and additional costs for redesign and ROW acquisition.
 209 TASI may be unable to deliver sufficient resources to support construction and testing for the electrification contract.
 Testing delayed.
 Additional construction costs.
 Change order for extended vehicle acceptance.
-241 Balfour Beatty needs to build TP2 and Interconnection in time for PG&E to supply power in time to support testing Date is December 2018 to support contractor's schedule Interim power was mitigation to providing permanent power Risk of PG&E delay in interim power availability.
+241 Balfour Beatty needs to build TP2 and Interconnection in time for PG&E to supply power in time to support testing • Date is December 2018 to support contractor's schedule • Interim power was mitigation to providing permanent power Risk of PG&E delay in interim power availability.
 Delay in testing and increased costs 247 Timely resolution of 3rd party design review comments to achieve timely approvals Delay to completion of design and associated additional labor costs.
 257 Modifications to the CTC system hardware and software and Back Office Server database and systems to support DB must be completed in time for cutover and testing.
 Failure to follow the DB Management process will result in major interruption to train service and overall capital projects delay.
 267 Additional property acquisition is necessitated by design changes.
 New project costs and delays to schedule.
 268 Potential that vehicles will not receive timely notification of compliance from FRA.
-Most significant issues include: Placement of windows as emergency exits Compliance with acceptable alternate crash management standards Delays to completion of construction and additional cost to changes in design.
+Most significant issues include: • Placement of windows as emergency exits • Compliance with acceptable alternate crash management standards Delays to completion of construction and additional cost to changes in design.
 213 Unable to acquire property required to build PS-2.
-Extensive redesign of existing and future facilities and utilities resulting in potential delay an additional costs to D/B contractor.
+Extensive redesign of existing and future facilities and utilities resulting in potential delay and additional costs to D/B contractor.